myENA/consul-backinator/README.md

 This was written for and tested in a production environment.

 ## Note

-There was a breaking change in the operation of this tool on May 09, 2016 when the different operations were broken out into sub commands to simplify the flag listing.
+There was a potentially breaking change in the operation of this tool on May 09, 2016 when the different operations were broken out into sub commands to simplify the flag listings.
+The functionality remains the same and previous backup files are __not affected__.
+However the command options and structure have changed and any scripts which embedded this tool will need to be updated.

 ## Key Features